mKlime/Video-Rental-node/README.md

 # Video-Rental-node
-Using html &amp; css version to create connection with database and server validation
+Using html &amp; css version, create connection with database and server validation